TTU Research and Creative Inquiry Day

 Posters do not have to occupy the full space of the tri-fold board, but cannot exceed 36 inches x 48 inches.

 Tables for exhibiting the posters will be provided.

 - Submit an Abstract

-Judging will take place from 4 to 6 p.m., Monday, April 8, in the Hooper Eblen Center.
+Judging will take place from 3:30 to 5:30 p.m., Monday, April 13, in the Roaden University Center Multipurpose Room.
 Students from all disciplines participate in this event, so judges are needed from all departments.
 Thank you for considering participation as a judge in this year's event.
-To register as a judge, please follow the link below:

 - Research Day Archive

 Please see the Archive page for previous years' Research Days.